-Indeed, this sense of equanimity (or even zen-like detachment) is identified by Barthes as being closer to the absurd than the tempestuous
+Indeed, this sense of equanimity (or even zen-like detachment) is identified by Barthes as being closer to the absurd than the tempestuous sense of crisis often imagined as describing that philosophy.
+We read as follows:

-There is no reason that the absurd should abandon style; first of all the absurd is no master of ascesis; stylistic voluptuousness is not something it disdains; the absurd does not necessarily push man towards suicide, nor the creator towards the assassination of all form.
+There is no reason that the absurd should abandon style; first of all the absurd is no master of ascesis; stylistic voluptuousness is not something it disdains; the absurd does not necessary push man towards suicide, nor the creator towards the assassination of all form.
 Next, to sacrifice style would be within the order of rhetoric [...].
 Style remains the difficult ridge on which absurd man must balance between infinite ideas and flimsy words.31

-If to sacrifice style is of the order of rhetoric, it is because, paradoxically, such a sacrifice would conform to a predefined paradigm, linking with the long tradition of those who have claimed to eschew style whilst doing anything but that.
+This is to say that to sacrifice style would be of the order of rhetoric: paradoxically, such a sacrifice would conform to a predefined paradigm, linking with the long tradition of those who have claimed to eschew style whilst doing anything but that.
 Rather than seeming to abandon form, only to end up retaining it, it might therefore be better to retain form, in order to become indifferent as to whether it is renounced or not.
 To content oneself with style is compared by Barthes to balancing on a 'difficult ridge'.
 We can take this to mean that one must retain one's balance, moving tentatively forward in the only direction available.
-One cannot simply step off to either side (either into the infinity of ideas or the flimsiness of language a romantic dichotomy perhaps reflecting the early status of the text from which it is drawn).
+One cannot simply step off to either side (either into the infinity of ideas or the flimsiness of language - a romantic dichotomy perhaps reflecting the early status of the text from which it is drawn).
 In short, if we cannot sacrifice style for fear of repeating a rhetorical gesture, then style is being painted as at once having a freer spirit than rhetoric, and ultimately behaving in a similar way (albeit at a different level), insofar as attempts to abandon either rhetoric or style become just another rhetorical or stylistic gesture.
 If this is the impasse into which we are driven by Barthes's article on style in Camus, let us see whether his writing on style in general leads in a different direction.